qpdf/qpdf/manual/cli.rst

 The exit status of :command:`qpdf` may be interpreted as follows:

+.. list-table:: Exit Codes
+   :widths: 5 80
+   :header-rows: 0

+   - - 0
+     - no errors or warnings were found

+   - - 1
+     - not used

+   - - 2
+     - errors were found; the file was not processed

+   - - 3
+     - warnings were found without errors

+Notes:

-- ``0``: no errors or warnings were found.
-The file may still have problems qpdf can't detect.
-If :qpdf:ref:`--warning-exit-0` was specified, exit status ``0`` is used even if there are warnings.
+- A PDF file may have problems that qpdf can't detect.

-- ``1``: :command:`qpdf` does not exit with status ``1`` since the
+- With the :qpdf:ref:`--warning-exit-0` option, exit status ``0`` is
+  used even if there are warnings.

-  shell uses this exit code if it is unable to invoke the command.
+- :command:`qpdf` does not exit with status ``1`` since the shell uses this exit code if it is unable to invoke the command.

-- ``2``: errors were found. qpdf was not able to fully process the file.

-- ``3``: qpdf encountered problems that it was able to recover from.
-  In some cases, the resulting file may still be damaged.
-Note that qpdf still exits with status ``3`` if it finds warnings even when :qpdf:ref:`--no-warn` is specified.
-With :qpdf:ref:`--warning-exit-0`, warnings without errors exit with status ``0`` instead of ``3``.
+- If both errors and warnings were found, exit status ``2`` is used.

-The :qpdf:ref:`--is-encrypted` and :qpdf:ref:`--requires-password`
+- The :qpdf:ref:`--is-encrypted` and :qpdf:ref:`--requires-password`
   options use different exit codes.
 See their help for details.

 Related Options
 ~~~~~~~~~~~~~~~